delatbabel/admin/docs/style-guide.md

 	}

 If there are no params, you can just put a single line between the description and the `@return`.
 If there is no return value, you can just include the description.

-<a name="camel-case"></a>
-## Camel Case

-For the most part, Administrator uses the camelCase style in both PHP and JavaScript.
-The general exceptions to this rule are in CSS class names and config files where snake case is used.
-An example of this in PHP would be:

-	/**
-	 * Example of camelCase
-	 */
-	public function writeTheNameLikeThis()
-	{
-		//correct
-		$varName = 'something';

-		//incorrect
-		$var_name = 'something_else';
-	}

-<a name="line-breaks"></a>
-## Line Breaks

-Be liberal with your line breaks.
-The goal is to make the code very readable, and line breaks are an essential factor for legibility.
-You can group certain things together, like if you're setting a bunch of variables, but only do this when it makes sense.
-Line breaks should come before all comments, all statements (e.g. `if`, `foreach`), all function/method comments, etc. If you're having difficulty deciding whether to add a line break to a section of code, search around the rest of the code base to find a similar section and use that as a guide.

-An example of correct spacing:

-	//optional descriptive comment
-	$someVar = 'value';
-	$otherVar = 5;

-	//check to see if our value is set correctly if ($someVar === 'value')
-	{
-		//it was set, echo it out
-		echo $someVar;
-	}

 <a name="trimming-whitespace"></a>
 ## Trimming Whitespace